snarfed/POWMax_Tonka_Prdtn/README.md

 # POWMax_Tonka_Prdtn
-This notebook contains code modules releaset for alpha use by Gina.
+This repo contains notebooks for the Tonka release version of POWARRMax for use by Gina.
 1. OptionGun
+2. TradeManager